fatkulnurk/gostarter/README.md

 # GoStarter

-A starter template for Go applications with support for HTTP services and background workers.
+A starter template for Go applications with support for HTTP services, background workers, and schedulers.

 ## Features

 - HTTP server using Fiber framework
 - Background worker using Asynq
+- Scheduled tasks with Asynq Scheduler
 - MySQL and Redis support
 - Docker and Docker Compose ready
 - Structured logging with Zap